Ch3di/portfolio/README.md

 ![Astrofy | Personal Porfolio Website Template](public/social_img.png)

 Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
-Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.
+Create in minutes a website with Blog, Resume, Project Section, Store and RSS Feed.

 ## Demo